 As every year Epernay welcomes thousands of visitors on the occasion of the “Habits de Lumières” event held in December.
 The champagne houses are at the heart of the festivities that include musical entertainments, street performances and of course champagne tasting.

 Surrounded by vineyards, Epernay is the real capital of the champagne and a wealthy little town.
 It is also a peaceful place except once a year, when thousands of people come to attend the Habits de Lumières weekend.
-This year, the 17th edition will run from December 9th to 11th and its theme will be “Champagne”.
+This year, the 18th edition will run from December 8th to 10th and its theme will be “Christmas”.
 The opening, on Friday evening, is ritually the most festive moment holding illuminations, fireworks, street shows and champagne tasting.

 [ Practical ]